-Any campus or online student desiring to withdraw completely for the trimester should contact his/her advisor.
-The advisor will confirm the withdrawal with the student, at which point the withdrawal becomes official.
+Any student desiring to completely withdraw from a trimester, or the college, should contact his/her advisor.
+The advisor will confirm the withdrawal with the student and submit the complete withdrawal form to the registrar's office, at which point the withdrawal becomes official.

 Failure to attend classes will not constitute an official withdrawal.
-Tuition will not be refunded, and grades will be recorded as "F" for a student who stops attending classes without going through the formal withdrawal process.
+Tuition will not be refunded, and grades will be recorded as "WF" for a student who stops attending classes without going through the formal withdrawal process.
 Official withdrawal is only permitted prior to the 7th week of class for on-campus students and prior to the 4th week of classes for online/AdVantage students.
-A student may not withdraw after this point and will receive a grade of "F" for all classes if he/she fails to attend.
+Failure to attend classes without formally withdrawing may also impact student eligibility for all institutional, state, and federal aid assistance.
+See Financial Aid policies for further information.